Technology Claims

 Making a technology claim: How it works

-Answer a few straightforward questions and you’ll know if you could qualify for a live claim.
+Answer a few straightforward questions and you’ll know if you could qualify for a claim.
 If we don’t yet have a partner firm in place, simply tell us about how the issue affects you.

-If you choose to proceed, you’ll complete your registration with the law firm.
-They’ll handle your claim on a no-win, no-fee basis* and keep you updated every step of the way.
-For claims that don’t have a law firm ready to help, we’ll let you know if that changes.
+If you choose to proceed, you’ll complete your registration with the law firm, or through the official claim website.
+They will handle the claim and keep you updated along the way.
+If a claim is still developing, we’ll let you know if any updates become available.

 Help and advice for tech users and consumers